pc-aide/AWS/Curriculum/8 Auto Scaling.md

 [<img src="https://i.imgur.com/Y0a53sq.png">](https://i.imgur.com/Y0a53sq.png)

-    * Our costs are not optimized
+   * Our Costs are not optimized